E Ola Mau nā Kūpuna i Loko o Kākou

 All gradutates of the Kamehameha Schools Kea‘au Campus are required to complete a Senior Legacy Project during their twelfth grade year.
 These projects require students to choose an area of interest, then design and implement a project which serves their community.
 English writing skills, seminar research skills in an Academy area, and "Ke ‘Ano" character education are all implemented throughout the Legacy Project.

-No‘eau Peralto is currently in the twelfth grade and is a member of the first graduating class from Kea‘au Campus.
+No‘eau Peralto was a member of the first graduating class from Kea‘au Campus.
 The following is an edited version of the paper he wrote for his seminar course in Science and Natural Resources.

 This is not an issue unique to Hawai‘i; indigenous people all over the globe are faced with similar struggles.
 It can be described as a clash between cultures.
 Simply put, archaeology is not and never will be a Hawaiian practice.
 Sometimes it seems the questions being answered by modern day archaeologists in Hawai‘i are of more concern to Western academia than they are to the Native Hawaiian community.